-A Conversation With Gregory Peck
+A Conversation with Gregory Peck - A Conversation With Gregory Peck

 Gregory Peck's story begins in La Jolla California, where he was born April 5, 1916, and the documentary follows him to Berkeley where he first discovered acting in college.
 As the story goes, it seems a group staging scenes from Moby Dick needed "a tall, skinny Starbuck to go with [an already cast] short, fat Ahab."
 Peck decided to give it a try (abandoning his pre-med studies) and ended up doing five plays in his senior year.
 Fresh out of college, Peck set off for New York, where he won a scholarship to the Playhouse School to study method acting.
 In September of 1942, he made his Broadway debut in the play The Morning Star.
 Although the play wasn't a success, it was enough to draw the attention of Hollywood.
 And Peck was soon cast in the Jacques Tourneur film Days of Glory (1944).

 A Conversation with Gregory Peck includes clips from many of Peck's films including Days of Glory and his second feature role, as a Catholic missionary, in The Keys of the Kingdom (1944).
 It's interesting to watch Peck's reaction backstage during a montage of his greatest movies: MacArthur (1977), Moby Dick (1956), Cape Fear (1962) and The Yearling (1946), just to name a few.
 Peck talks about playing a bad guy in Duel in the Sun (1946) opposite Jennifer Jones and about working with newcomer Audrey Hepburn in Roman Holiday (1953).
 He also reveals his insistence that Hepburn's name be included with his over the title.
 And it was very intuitive on Peck's part - Hepburn would go on to win the Oscar for the role.